 step.failed on Step 2 (wallet transfer). actual.* is null because no on-chain transfer was confirmed.

-The rebalance's top-level actual.from reflects the source debit (1000 USD). actual.to resolves to USDC at the OpenFX ledger account 2e8f4c6b-3a1d-48e7-9b5c-0f4d2c9a7e3b with amount 999.475 — the swapped balance available to retry the on-chain leg via a new rebalance.
+The rebalance's top-level actual.from reflects the desired.from.amount and desired.from.currency (1000 USD). actual.to resolves to USDC at the OpenFX ledger account 2e8f4c6b-3a1d-48e7-9b5c-0f4d2c9a7e3b with amount 999.475.
+The USDC that resulted from the swap is available to use for a future (new) rebalance.

 A rebalance.updated webhook fires alongside the terminal step.failed event.